Opening of the Parliament of Canada

-The opening of the Canadian parliament is the commencement of a session of the Parliament of Canada following a general election.
+The opening of the Parliament of Canada is the commencement of a session of the Parliament of Canada following a general election.
 It involves summons from the governor general on behalf of the monarch and a ceremony based on the same in the United Kingdom, though less elaborate and now evolved to include uniquely Canadian elements.

 Summons

-At the same time as the governor general drops the writ for a federal election, he or she also issues a royal proclamation summoning Parliament—setting the date for the opening of the next parliament following the election (though, the date may be amended by subsequent proclamations, so long as Parliament eventually meets as required by the Constitution Act, 1867).
+At the same time as the governor general drops the writ for a federal election, the governor general also issues a royal proclamation summoning Parliament—setting the date for the opening of the next parliament following the election (though, the date may be amended by subsequent proclamations, so long as Parliament eventually meets as required by the Constitution Act, 1867).
 These read as follows:

 A later proclamation gives the precise time for parliament to open:

 Of the governor general's deputies, only the justices of the Supreme Court can summon Parliament (though they, like the other deputies, may not dissolve it).